DavidPagels/retro-pico-switch/README.md

 1. Hold down the boot sel button on the Pico, and while holding, plug it into your PC via Micro USB cable.
 2. Open the Pico in your File Explorer.
-3. Download the .uf2 file from [this repository's most recent release](https://github.com/davidpagels/n64-pico-switch/releases).
+3. Download the .uf2 file from [this repository's most recent release](https://github.com/davidpagels/retro-pico-switch/releases).
 4. Drag and drop the .uf2 file to the Pico folder from step 2.
 5. Done!

-Once these steps are done, [wire up your N64 controller](https://github.com/pothos/arduino-n64-controller-library/blob/master/README.md#wireing).
+Once these steps are done, [wire up your N64 controller](https://github.com/pothos/arduino-n64-controller-library/blob/master/README.md#wireing) or [your Gamecube controller](https://simplecontrollers.com/blogs/resources/gamecube-protocol).
 The pre-built .uf2 file assumes the data pin is on the Pico's [GP18 pin](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf).

 ## 3D Printed Enclosure/Plug